Hillhouse Investment: Notable investments

+Philips Domestic Appliances: In August 2021, Hillhouse closed the acquisition of the global domestic appliances business from Dutch conglomerate Philips.

+LifeStyles Healthcare: In December 2020, Hillhouse invested in Lifestyles Healthcare, an Australian global manufacturer of sexual wellness products.

 Joint ventures

 Hillhouse established an exclusive joint venture focused on China with the US healthcare provider, Mayo Clinic.
 Hillhouse works with the Mayo organization to expand its healthcare outreach in China.

 In November 2017, Peet's Coffee China, a partnership between Hillhouse and San Francisco-based Peet's Coffee, opened the first Peet's Coffee roastery in Shanghai.

-Notable investors
+Investors

-According to the Wall Street Journal, Stanford University pledged to invest about US$200 million with Hillhouse in August 2015.
-With Stanford's investment, the firm manages "money for at least six of the 10 wealthiest universities in the U.S."

-The other university investors in Hillhouse include Princeton University, Massachusetts Institute of Technology, University of Pennsylvania, University of Texas, and Yale University.
+According to the Wall Street Journal, Stanford University pledged to invest about with Hillhouse in August 2015.
+With Stanford's investment, the firm managed "money for at least six of the 10 wealthiest universities in the U.S." in 2015.
+The other investors at the time included Princeton University, Massachusetts Institute of Technology, University of Pennsylvania, University of Texas, and Yale University.

-CPPIB committed US$200 million to Fund II in 2014, US$300 million to Fund III in 2016, and US$300 million to Fund IV in 2018.
+CPPIB committed to Fund II in 2014, to Fund III in 2016, and to Fund IV in 2018.